Skip to main content

 According to a report by the Consumer Financial Protection Bureau, many consumers are unaware that reverse mortgages are a loan with interest due.
 Many are also unaware that they can lose their homes if they default.
 The report, and many consumer complaints, show a large disconnect between consumer expectations and the way in which reverse mortgages actually function.

 Consumers complain that lenders refuse to refinance their loans because there is insufficient remaining equity in their homes.
 Homeowners also report further issues with lenders that don’t keep adequate records.
-For lenders like Champion, the frequent inspection charges are a subtle way of skimming extra money.
 Because the mortgages have no monthly payments due, homeowners can easily miss seeing the additional fees.

 Elder Abuse & Mortgage Fraud Claims